puppetlabs-toy-chest/velocity_puppet_workshop_2009/slides/Starting_The_Server.markdown

 info: Signing certificate for CA server
 info: Signing certificate for phage.local
 info: Listening on port 8140
-notice: Starting Puppet server version 0.24.8
+notice: Starting Puppet server version 0.24.8<% end %>

-<% end %>
+Usually runs as 'puppet' but doesn't have to.